icanzilb/RxTimelane/README.md

 ## Carthage

  [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
-To integrate **TimelaneCombine** into your Xcode project using Carthage, add it in your `Cartfile`:
+To integrate **RxTimelane** into your Xcode project using Carthage, add it in your `Cartfile`:

  ```ogdl
  github "icanzilb/RxTimelane" "1.0"